AhMmedMahmoud/Clinic-Management-System/README.md

 this project was written in c using Microsoft Visual Studio
 ## Aim
 implement clinic management system helps clinic receptionist to manage the clinic
+## Procedure Details
+At the beginning of the system, it asks the user to choose between admin mode and user mode.
+### Admin Mode
+The system asks for password, the default password is 1234.
+The system allows 3 trails for the password entry, if the entered password was incorrect for 3 consecutive times, the system shall close.
+After login in the admin mode, the system shall provide the following features:

+1. Add new patient record
+To add a new patient, the admin shall shall enter these basic information: name, age, gender and ID.
+2. Edit patient record
+By entering patient ID, the system allows the admin to edit the patient information.
+3. Reserve a slot with the doctor
+By default there are 5 available slots, 2pm to 2:30pm, 2:30pm to 3pm, 3pm to 3:30pm, 4pm to 4:30pm and 4:30pm to 5pm.
+Upon opening of this window, The admin shall enter the patient ID if patient is already registered, the system shall display the available slots to choose  desired slot. if patient isnot registered, the system asks for entire information then display the available slots to choose desired slot
+4. Cancel reservation
+By entering patient ID, the system allows the admin to cancel the reservation.

+### User Mode
+There is no password.
+The system allows the following features:
+1. View patient record
+By entering the patient ID, the system shall show the basic information for the patient.
+2. View today’s reservation
+the system shall print all reservations with the patient Information attached to each reservation slot.

 ## Project State Diagram
 ![image](https://user-images.githubusercontent.com/104006521/189241357-4d634398-f1d1-4e07-9d8b-3d60ac84885a.png)